Fully Abstract Encodings of $\lambda$-Calculus in HOcore through Abstract Machines: Introduction

 A faithful encoding not only reflects the operational semantics of a calculus, it should also reflect its equivalences.
 Ideally, an encoding is \emph{fully abstract}: two source terms are behaviorally equivalent iff their translations are equivalent.
 On the \hocore side, we use \emph{barbed equivalence with hidden names}~\cite{Lanese-al:IC11}, where a fixed number of names used for the translation cannot be observed.
 On the $\lambda$-calculus side, we consider three equivalences.
 First, we look at \emph{normal-form bisimilarity}~\cite{Lassen:MFPS99}, where normal forms are decomposed into subterms that must be bisimilar.
 Next, we turn to \emph{applicative bisimilarity}~\cite{Abramsky-Ong:IaC93}, where normal forms must behave similarly when applied to identical arguments.
 And finally, we consider contextual equivalence, where terms must behave identically when put into arbitrary contexts.

 Our second contribution is an \emph{internalization} of these equivalences into extended abstract machines: these machines expand the underlying machine evaluating the term (the KAM or CK machine) with additional transitions with flags interpreting the equivalences.
 By doing so, we can express these different equivalences on terms by a simpler bisimilarity on the flag-generating machines, which can be seen as labeled transition systems (LTS).
 We then translate these extended machines into \hocore and prove full abstraction for all three equivalences.
+The result of the translation is therefore a \hocore process representing the source $\lambda$-term augmented with the machine of the internalized equivalence under consideration.
+A surrounding context may then interact with that process by communicating on the machine flags.

 Finally, we show that the internalization principle scales to the $\lambda\mu$-calculus~\cite{Parigot:LPAR92}, an extension of the $\lambda$-calculus with control operators.
 The $\mu$ operator is able to capture the current continuation for later use.
 Its semantics can be defined with an extended KAM, in which we can internalize normal-form and applicative bisimilarities as well as contextual equivalence.
 Altogether, this work shows that a minimal process calculus with no name restriction can faithfully encode the call-by-name and call-by-value $\lambda$-calculus, with or without control operators.